mcosovic/JuliaGrid.jl/docs/src/tutorials/acStateEstimation.md

 # [AC State Estimation](@id ACStateEstimationTutorials)
-To initiate the process, let us construct the `PowerSystem` type and formulate the AC model:
+To begin, construct the `PowerSystem` type and formulate the AC model:
 ```@example ACSETutorial
 using JuliaGrid # hide
 @default(unit) # hide